 “The tiered island really gives a statement and helps block the workspace so everyone in the other room doesn’t see all of your prep work,” Julia says.

-“I wanted the island color to match a hutch in the other room and Harbor was the closest color,” Denise shares.
+“I wanted the island color to match a hutch in the other room and Blue-Gray was the closest color,” Denise shares.
 “Frankly it reads really well since it pulls blue, green and gray all at the same time depending on the light.
 Love it!”

 Denise continues, “I also love that people can pull up a bar stool and we can lay out a spread of charcuterie and mix up drinks without people trying to walk into the main kitchen space.
 We host Thanksgiving every year and typically have 15 or more guests.
 The island with the large cutting board in the middle makes for a great prep area and the above counter is a perfect staging space for all the side dishes.”